mc-vankemenade/nanofaucet/README.md

 # Nanofaucet

-This project makes it easier for someone who is already running a NANO node to host a faucet.
+This project makes it easy for someone who is already running a NANO node to host a faucet.
 Using a prebuilt Docker image you can quickly get up and running.
 However if you wish to have a custom lay-out or theme you can easily create your own by cloning or forking this repository and modifying the files in the 'srv' directory.

 ## About the faucet

-The faucet uses a nodeJS Express webserver to host a webpage where people can redeem a small amount of nano for free.
-The webserver validates the request to receive NANO and communicates directly with a node or a preconfigured [Pippin](https://pypi.org/project/pippin-wallet/) nanowallet in order to send the predefined amount.
-The goal of this project is to promote the cryptocurrency and allow more people to get their hands on NANO.
+the faucet uses a nodeJS Express webserver to host a webpage where people can redeem a small amount of nano for free.
+The webserver communicates directly with a node or a preconfigured [Pippin](https://pypi.org/project/pippin-wallet/) nanowallet.
+The goal here is to promote the cryptocurrency and allow more people to get their hands on NANO.

 ## Configuring the faucet

-The data the faucet page shows can be configured using enviroment variables when creating the container.
-I personally recommend [Portainer](https://www.portainer.io/products/community-edition) to set this up and manage my containers.
-Since that makes it easy to recreate the container if i ever want to change any settings or update the image.
+You can easily configure the faucet by editing the 'sample-config.yaml' file.

 ### Requirements